 - Discover the Population – Spreadsheets and other EUCs are often out of sight and duplicated easily and needlessly.
 Organizations need to find and create an inventory of EUCs that are stored in shared and widely accessible locations in

 - Analyze Content – Analyze content to understand if personal information or sensitive data is in use.
 If so, organizations need to understand whether it is a one-time data dump, or if it is periodically and repeatedly used to store sensitive data.

-How Does Apparity help with EUCA governance?
+How Does Apparity help with EUC governance?

 Most regulations share common philosophies that mandate that at any given time, organizations are in control of their data and processing assets so that risk is mitigated.
-The Apparity platform, with its Discovery, Registration and Active Management modules, helps businesses implement effective EUCA governance and controls.
+The Apparity platform, with its Discovery, Registration and Active Management modules, helps businesses implement effective EUC governance and controls.
 Apparity’s configurable nature aligns to the mandates of unique policy and procedural demands from industry and government regulatory bodies.

 - Discovers database connections made by spreadsheets allowing companies to understand external data sources.